 Want to bring home something special?
 Check out the best souvenirs from Jordan.

 Are you heading to Jordan soon?
 Do you have a 5 day Jordan Itinerary planned?
+I hope you have more time, but if you do not, I think this is the best Jordan itinerary for 5 days out there!
 Do you have questions?
 Did I miss something?
 I would love to know what you are most looking forward to!
 Let me know in the comments!

 Lindsay is the founder and editor of Carpe Diem OUR Way.
 She is passionate about sharing her experiences of traveling with children on adventurous family holidays around the world!
 She resides in the suburbs of Vancouver when not jet setting abroad.